Galois covers of Calabi-Yau manifolds: Bounds on automorphisms of abelian Galois covers

 From the basic theory of abelian varieties, we now that the group homomorphism

 is injective, hence \(\ord(f)=\ord(f^*)\).
 Since \(\rk H^1(A,\Z)=2\dim A\), we conclude by Lemma \ref{lem_GLZ_period}. \end{proof}

 \begin{rmk} The above Corollary is probably well-known.
-The only similar statement the author could locate in the literature is \cite[Exercise 4, Chapter 5]{BirLan2004}, which asserts that, in the same hypothesis of Corollary \ref{cor_bound_abelian_automorphism}, one has the stronger bound
+The only similar statement the author could locate in the literature is \cite[Exercise 4, Chapter 5]{BirLan2004}, which asserts that for any finite order automorphism \(f\in \Aut_0(A)\), without restrictions on prime factors imposed in Corollary \ref{cor_bound_abelian_automorphism}, one has the stronger bound

 However, this is false\footnote{many thanks to Francesca Rizzo and Olivier Benoist for a conversation that led to this remark.}: a counterexample can be constructed as follows.
 Choose an elliptic curve \(E\) with automorphism \(f\) of order \(3\), and choose an abelian surface \(T\) with automorphism \(g\) of order \(5\).
 These abelian varieties of dimension \(\frac{\varphi(n)}{2}\) can be constructed starting from the ring of integers of cyclotomic number fields \(\Q(\xi_n)\), as in \cite[Proposition 13.3.1]{BirLan2004}.